 Ian Atkins, Staff Writer, Fit Small Business

 If you don’t want the hassle of finding tenants, consider looking into turnkey real estate.
 Turnkey real estate comes with existing tenants and property managers, which means immediate rental income.
 With a reputable turnkey real estate provider, such as Roofstock, you can browse properties in up to 40 different rental markets at a wide range of price points and invest in the rental that’s right for you.
 This can be a great option for those interested in a more passive source of income within real estate investing.

 6. Work with a Qualified Professional Who Focuses on Multifamily Real Estate

-Stephanie Trevizo, Realtor, PLG Estates
+Stephanie Trevizo, Real Estate Agent, PLG Estates

 Although the process of purchasing a multifamily is similar to purchasing a single family home, there are key differences that must be addressed during the escrow process.
 It’s important to work with a qualified professional who focuses on multifamily real estate because he or she is more familiar with this.
 This can ensure you have a smooth transaction and a wise investment.

 Odest T. Riley Jr., President, WLM Financial

 If you are new to multifamily investing, it’s best to start with a smaller multifamily unit, like a duplex, triplex, or quadruplex.
 It is generally easier to manage (if you plan to have it rented) or generally quicker to renovate and sell (if your business is more on fix and flip).
 Starting small is a great way to learn the ropes, especially if you’re new to something.